hashicorp/terraform-provider-azuread/docs/resources/application.md

 In addition to all arguments above, the following attributes are exported:

+* `app_role_ids` - A mapping of app role values to app role IDs, intended to be useful when referencing app roles in other resources in your configuration.
 * `application_id` - The Application ID (also called Client ID).
 * `disabled_by_microsoft` - Whether Microsoft has disabled the registered application.
 If the application is disabled, this will be a string indicating the status/reason, e.g. `DisabledDueToViolationOfServicesAgreement`
 * `info` - An `info` block as documented below.
+* `oauth2_permission_scope_ids` - A mapping of OAuth2.0 permission scope values to scope IDs, intended to be useful when referencing permission scopes in other resources in your configuration.
 * `object_id` - The application's object ID.
 * `publisher_domain` - The verified publisher domain for the application.